rondiamond/Reduxion-iOS/README.md

 ### TL;DR
 Easy-to-implement Unidirectional Data Flow for iOS apps, with added features:
-- Loosely-coupled View / Business Logic / Data / Service layers
+- Loosely-coupled layers for View / Business Logic / Services / Data
+- Composable business logic, in single-responsibility units
 - Designed for unit testability (TDD/BDD)
 - Ability to switch application from real to mock services using one line of code
 - Ability to easily persist & recall the entire state of the application